szegedim/wellwish/README.md

 The second is that the entire state can easily be retrieved, stored, analyzed and ported.
 Even an accountant can read the bare metal data files.

+Kubernetes can do the same with pods that implement it.
+The main difference is the mesh structure.
+Kubernetes has a master, while Wellwish distributes even administrator requests across a unified cluster called the office.

+Nodes of the same type scale better and cheaper.
+Resource load differences between microservices are set within each node independently vs. the entire cluster.
+Therefore, each node has a stateful container and many stateless burst containers that pick up requests and restart.

+There are no roles.
+Each room in the office is a data or burst code that runs.
+Each of them has a unique private key that you can use to 'knock' and use that micro service.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.